kvshvlin/yourmailproject/forartists.md

 = Rs.
 98.5 / 10
 = Rs.
 9.85.

 **D**.
-We levy an extra $2 charge to the customers on every handmade illustrated postcard to help us sustain a bunch of things like our basic cost, coffee, logistics, operations, packaging, pizza, shipping to customers, support to artists, tech support, this website, PLUS any particulars we deem necessary.
+We levy an extra INR 150 charge to the customers on every handmade illustrated postcard to help us sustain a bunch of things like our basic cost, coffee, logistics, operations, packaging, pizza, shipping to customers, support to artists, tech support, this website, PLUS any particulars we deem necessary.

 **E**.
 Since you have to use your own materials, the cost of materials used for creating the illustrations, the cost of your labour, your profit margins, are values that are unknown to us.
 We request you to share these values with us, PLUS any particulars you deem necessary, via email
 [_yourmailproject (at) gmail (dot) com_](mailto:yourmailproject@gmail.com).